 Yes you can, we have Scenic's full range of tours, ocean cruises and river cruises on our website.

 The Scenic Platinum Protection Plan must be purchased at the time your booking is made and may not be added at a later date.
-By adding this plan, you are covered if you unable to travel due to health reasons, or your travel plans are impacted by COVID-19.
+By adding this plan, you are covered if you unable to travel due to health reasons.
 Read more here.

 Scenic Freechoice activities are subject to availability, operational and seasonal factors.
 All activities can be reserved, subject to availability with the Scenic Tour Director whilst on tour unless otherwise stated.
 Please note a minimum number of people are required for some activities to operate.